 \section{Lattice and network models}

-About fifty years ago, experiments on collective decision making revealed an unexpected sociological phenomenon, termed group polarization.
+About fifty years ago, experiments on collective decision-making revealed an unexpected sociological phenomenon, termed group polarization.
 When faced with diverse opinion or judgement possibilities, a medium-sized group of interacting individuals did not settle on a moderate, intermediate view.
 Rather, interactions lead the group to find consensus on an extreme position, the one supported by its most polarized members; such outcome was more pronounced if the topic was complex and nuanced \cite{MOS69, MOS72}.
 Several theories were offered to explain this discovery including diffusion of responsibility, persuasion, familiarization, and cultural values \cite{DIO70, FRA71, DOI74}.
-Inspired by this work, Serge Galam and Serge Moscovici introduced one of the first lattice type models applied to social decision making with the aim of describing group polarization \cite{GAL91}.
-Their model is reminiscent of a classical Ising model for spontaneous magnetization, where entropy, couplings, temperature are given sociological interpretations.
+Inspired by this work, Serge Galam and Serge Moscovici introduced one of the first lattice type models applied to social decision-making with the aim of describing group polarization \cite{GAL91}.
+The model is reminiscent of a classical Ising model for spontaneous magnetization, where entropy, couplings, temperature are given sociological interpretations.
 Individuals are assigned a spin-type opinion value of $\pm 1$ and interact on a square lattice in the presence of site-dependent social fields $S_i$ that exert a non-uniform pressure.
 Neighboring sites may thus intrinsically favor different spin values, but the spin-spin couplings may drive them towards a consensus.
-Beyond their nearest neighbors, individuals can also interact with groups of others; the size of these groups is fixed by a given parameter, and these interactions are included in the social field.
+Individuals can also interact with other groups, beyond their nearest neighbors.
+The size of these groups is fixed, and interactions are included in the social field.